telerik/xaml-docs/controls/radgridview/events/column-resize-event.md

 ## ColumnWidthChanged

-A __ColumnWidthChanged__ event occurs after the resize of a column is complete.
+The __ColumnWidthChanged__ event occurs after the resize of a column is complete.
 It also triggers when the user double-clicks the header cell gripper to resize the column to fit its content.

-You can set the properties of the __ColumnWidthChangedEventArgs__ object through its event handler:
+You can access the following properties of the __ColumnWidthChangedEventArgs__ object:

 * __Column__: The column that has been resized.